"Real. Raw. Passionate. Songs that tell stories. Genre-straddling music heavily influenced by his country roots."

 Listening to Thomas, one can draw parallels to Steve Earle, Townes van Zandt and in particular, Johnny Cash.
 But Thomas isn't imitating - he's carrying on a family tradition.

-With Johnny Cash as the main influence in his life, it wasn’t long before Thomas found his own love and passion for music, and in the second grade, he wrote his very first song.
+Born in Ventura, California, to Kathy Cash (one of four daughters Johnny Cash had with first wife Vivian Liberto Cash), Thomas spent a lot of time touring with grandparents Johnny and June as a boy.
+Undoubtedly influenced by his iconic grandfather, it wasn’t long before Thomas found his own love and passion for music, and in the second grade, he wrote his very first song.

 "Growing up, Grandpa would show me chords, listen to music I’d written and ask me about the songs I wrote….he was always really supportive.
 I started to pay a lot of attention to how people were making music.”